Decolonizing Interpretive Research A Subaltern Methodology for Social Change

 With a foreword by Linda Tuhiwai Smith, this book will allow readers to not only engage with the conceptual framework of this decolonizing methodology but will also give them access to examples of how the methodology has informed decolonizing interpretive studies in practice.

 Amongst the long-needed intersection between education and decolonization, this book offers that rare mix of theory intertwined with action.
 Darder makes clear that to decolonize can happen in myriad ways, but not without intention, connection, and a stance of learning.

 Professor Leigh Patel, Associate Dean for Equity and Justice, School of Education, University of Pittsburgh

 Decolonizing Interpretive Research audaciously brings to the fore subaltern voices that not only interrogate so-called objective lenses used to research "the other," but also offers emancipatory, humanistic, and organic ways in which the oppressed can document and tell their stories.
-This is a cutting-age book that challenges western research orthodoxies while transcending disciplinary boundaries.
+This is a cutting-edge book that challenges western research orthodoxies while transcending disciplinary boundaries.